MicheleBertoli/react-only-if/README.md

 Parameter   | Type    | Description
 ----------- | ------- | -----------
-Target      | element | The component to render when the condition is true. condition   | func    | The condition function.
+condition   | func    | The condition function.
 It receives props, state and context.
 Placeholder | element | (optional) The component to render when the condition is false.

 ## Test